devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-12-03/assignment.md

 Do the same thing as with the 1st assignment but instead of `select`, use a new thread for every accepted connection.

+Alternatively, as a simpler task, take some existing TCP code from our repo and create a new thread for each accepted connection, and just write the data on the standard output.
+Verify it works correctly.

 ## GNU pth thread library

 Download the source code from https://www.gnu.org/software/pth/, compile it, ale